dj-io/blu/blu-cli/README.md

     - Example

       ```bash
-      sun deploy --test  # Deploy to TestPyPI
+      blu deploy --test  # Deploy to TestPyPI
-      sun deploy --prod  # Deploy to Prod PyPI
+      blu deploy --prod  # Deploy to Prod PyPI
       ```

 3. **Clean up**
-    Use the sunday clean-up command to run linting checks and automatically resolve using `flake8` and `black`
+    Use the blu clean-up command to run linting checks and automatically resolve using `flake8` and `black`

     ```bash
-    sun clean-up
+    blu clean-up
     ```
     -	The command includes prompts to:
         -	Confirm clean-up action if linting issues are found.